clhenrick/clhenrick.io/content/blog/2020-12-01-refactoring-am-i-rent-stabilized.md

 - write unit tests using Jest
 - achieve good test coverage (>= 75%)

-3. Remove unnecessary 3rd party JS dependencies (e.g. jQuery, CartoDB.js, Leaflet, etc.)
+Remove unnecessary 3rd party JS dependencies (e.g. jQuery, CartoDB.js, Leaflet, etc.)

 - many of these aren't absolutely needed for what the app does
 - some can be replaced using native browser features (e.g. `fetch`) or smaller 3rd party libraries (e.g. d3-geo)
 - although optimization isn't a goal, by reducing the amount of 3rd party JS the site should load faster for users on mobile and slow internet connections

-4. Update the frontend build system
+Update the frontend build system:

 - the Gulp file and usage of Browserify was a bit messy and not easy to reason about, but maybe that's just because I've become so used to working with Webpack
 - Use Webpack as a build system with Babel for transpiling ES6+ to ES5, code splitting, code minification, source maps, Sass, etc.

-5. Have Continuous Integration and automatic deploys integrated with Github
+Use Continuous Integration and automatic deploys integrated with Github:

 - Use [Netlify][29] for deploys and preview deploys for pull requests
 - Set up a Github Action for a CI build on pull requests that also runs the unit tests

-## Non-Goals
+## Project Non-Goals

 - Port the code to a JavaScript framework.
 This felt like the refactoring effort would have instead become a complete rewrite of the existing code.
 Again, the primary goal was to untangle the existing code to make it more easy to reason about, not to use the latest, greatest, shiny tech.
 Besides, out of the four pages that make up the site, only the main page requires much JavaScript, the other three pages are essentially static content and don't require handling things such as managing application state and data flow.